TheThinkingHome/Automations/blueprints/template/sensor_failover.md

         backup_entities:
           - sensor.zigbee_lux_north
           - sensor.zigbee_lux_south
-        sensor_name: Living Room Lux
+        sensor_name: Living Room Lux Failover
         unique_id: living_room_lux_failover
         unit_of_measurement: lx
+        device_class: illuminance
+        state_class: measurement
         backup_weights: "70, 30"
         default_value: ""
-        device_class: "illuminance"
-        state_class: "measurement"
 ```

 This says: trust the FP2 when available, fall back to a weighted average of the two Zigbee lux sensors when it is not (70% weight to the north sensor, 30% to the south), report unavailable if everything is offline at once, and register the sensor with Home Assistant as an illuminance measurement so it displays correctly and feeds into the statistics engine.

-Downstream automations that previously read `sensor.fp2_living_room_illuminance` directly can be repointed at `sensor.living_room_lux` and stop encountering `unavailable`.
+Downstream automations that previously read `sensor.fp2_living_room_illuminance` directly can be repointed at `sensor.living_room_lux_failover` and stop encountering `unavailable`.
 A dashboard tile can show the new sensor with an attribute display for `active_source` so you can see when the FP2 has dropped out.

 For more worked examples, including temperature and humidity scenarios and the longer story behind each design choice, see the article: <https://xeazy.com/sensor-failover-blueprint/>